flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 1. If this counter equals the number of blanks equivalent to a tab we output a tab unless this number is one, in which case we output a blank.
 2. When we encounter a non-blank we output the number of blanks, and update the blanks to a tabstop counter.
-3. If we encounter a tab, we ignore the current number of blanks,t hen output a tab unless the number of blanks equivalent to a tab is one in which case we output a blank.
+3. If we encounter a tab, we ignore the current number of blanks, then output a tab unless the number of blanks equivalent to a tab is one in which case we output a blank.
 The spaces to tab counter, and number of spaces is tracked.

 ### [Ex 1-22](./Exercises/Ex1_22/ex1-22.c)

 *Write a program to **fold** long input lines into two or more shorter lines after the last non-blank character that occurs before the $`n`$-th column of input.
 Make sure your program does something intelligent with very long, lines, and if there are no blanks or tabs before the specified column.*

 **Note:** Our implementation uses the following logic,